Geography of Chile: Physical geography

 Much of Chile's coastline is rugged.
 The Humboldt Current, which originates northwest of the Antarctic Peninsula (which juts into the Bellingshausen Sea) and runs the full length of the Chilean coast, makes the water cold.
 During the summer months, the temperature of the water off Chile's beaches in the central part of the country stays below 15 C. A recent global remote sensing analysis suggested that there were 564 km^{2} of tidal flats in Chile, making it the 44th-ranked country in the world in terms of tidal flat area.

 Chilean territory extends as far west as Polynesia.
 The best known of Chile's Pacific islands is Easter Island (Isla de Pascua, also known by its Polynesian name of Rapa Nui), with a population of 2,800 people.
-Located 3600 km west of Chile's mainland port of Caldera, just below the Tropic of Capricorn, Easter Island provides Chile a gateway to the Pacific.
-It is noted for its 867 monoliths (moais), which are huge (up to twenty meters high) and mysterious, expressionless faces sculpted from volcanic stone.
+Located 3600 km west of Chile's mainland port of Caldera, just below the Tropic of Capricorn, Easter Island provides Chile with a gateway to the Pacific.
+It is noted for its 867 statues (moai), which are huge (up to twenty meters high) and sculpted from volcanic stone.
+These statues are believed to have played an important role in Rapa Nui’s religion and culture.

 The Juan Fernández Islands, located 587 km west of Valparaíso, are the locale of a small fishing settlement.
-They are famous for their lobster.
-One of the islands, Robinson Crusoe Island, is where Alexander Selkirk, the inspiration for Daniel Defoe's novel, was marooned for about four years.